Khalid bin Mohammed Al Angari: Early life and education

 Angari was born in Jeddah in 1952.
-He holds a PhD in geography which he received from the University of Florida in 1981, and an honorary doctorate degree from Umm al-Qura University which was awarded in 2017.
+He has a PhD in geography which he received from the University of Florida in 1981, and an honorary doctorate degree from Umm al-Qura University, awarded in 2017.

 Career

 Angari was a faculty member at King Saud University.
 He worked there from 1981 to 1983.
 He was then named as the deputy minister of municipal and rural affairs where he served from 1983 to 1984.
 He briefly served as minister of municipal and rural affairs from 1990 to 1991.

 Al Angari was appointed minister of higher education by King Fahd.
-During his tenure, he increased the number of governmental universities from 7 to 28, established more than 500 colleges, and led the implementation of the Custodian of the Two Holy Mosques Scholarship program.
+During his tenure, he increased the number of public universities from 7 to 28, established more than 500 colleges, and led the implementation of the Custodian of the Two Holy Mosques Scholarship program.
 He opened a four-day, 450 person higher education fair, which was conceived to allow Saudi students opportunities to study abroad and to meet with international institutions.
-In 2006, Al Angari signed a Memorandum of Understanding with his Indian counterpart, Arjun Singh, which allowed Saudi students to study abroad in India.
+In 2006, Al Angari signed a Memorandum of Understanding with his Indian counterpart, Arjun Singh, which allowed Saudi students to study in India.

 In August 2013 Al Angari extended the King Abdullah Scholarship Program (KASP) to 2020 in an effort to improve the outcome of the Saudi education system.
 His term ended on 8 December 2014 when Khalid bin Abdullah Al Sabti replaced him as minister of higher education.